crisp-k/euler/README.md

 Included is `commonMethods.py`, which contains functions that perform actions that are required by many of the solutions in this repo.
-It is meant to emphasize the skill of refactoring. the DRY principle, as well as pattern recgonition.
+It is meant to emphasize the skill of refactoring, the DRY principle, as well as pattern recgonition.
 These are all worthwhile skills to develop when tackling these problems, and mirrors the use of common libraries in real-world problems.